Robert Crais: Biography

 Born in Independence, Louisiana, he was adopted and raised as an only child.
 He attended Louisiana State University and studied mechanical engineering.

 Crais moved to Hollywood in 1976, where he initially found work as a screenwriter for the television series Baretta and Quincy, M.E., later working on Hill Street Blues, Cagney & Lacey and Miami Vice.
 He was nominated for an Emmy award for a Hill Street Blues episode he co-wrote in 1981.
 Following the death of his father in 1985, Crais published the novel The Monkey's Raincoat, which won the 1988 Anthony Award for "Best Paperback Original" and the 1988 Mystery Readers International Macavity Award for "Best First Novel".
 It has since been selected as one of the 100 Favorite Mysteries of the Century by the Independent Mystery Booksellers Association.

 In 2006 Crais was awarded the Ross Macdonald Literary Award and in 2010 the Private Eye Writers of America's (PWA) Lifetime Achievement Award The Eye.
 In 2014 Crais received the Mystery Writers of America's (MWA) Grand Master Award.
+In 2026, MWA awarded The Big Empty the Edgar Allen Poe Award for Best Novel.

 Crais novels include Demolition Angel, Hostage, Suspect, and The Two-Minute Rule.
 Most of Crais' books feature the characters Elvis Cole and Joe Pike, with The Watchman (2007), The First Rule (2010) and The Sentry (2011) centering on Joe Pike.
 Taken is a 2012 detective novel by Robert Crais.
 It is the fifteenth in a series of linked novels centering on the character Elvis Cole.
 The 2005 film Hostage was an adaptation of one of his books.

 In 2020 his novel Suspect (2013) was named Best Mystery/Crime Novel of the Decade in the Barry Awards.